 For they, for all smooth lips can say,

 Have given their hearts up to the play.

 It is upon the eighth line of Never Give All The Heart that there is a Volta, the tone of the poem becoming clearer.
 The message of the poem is reiterated by Yeats, ‘O never give the heart outright’.
 The exclamative ‘O’ furthers his sense of desolation, the poet clearly feeling pained about his lost love.
 He thinks he loved Gonne too much and that is why she would not love him back – it was too obvious, too permanent, too certain.

-Love is described as a game to ‘play’, with women, symbolised through the synecdoche of ‘smooth lips’.
-Yeats suggests that women are all just playing at love, never fully committing and instead enjoying the game, more that the feelings involved.
+Love is described as a game to ‘play’, with women, symbolized through the synecdoche of ‘smooth lips’.
+Yeats suggests that women are all just playing at love, never fully committing, and instead of enjoying the game, more than the feelings involved.

-Yeats states that the reason he was never good at this ‘play’ of love was because he always gave too much of his heart to love.
-Indeed, because of his devotion he is ‘deaf and dumb and blind’, unable to really content in the games because of his completely devotion.
+Yeats states that the reason he was never good at this ‘play’ of love was that he always gave too much of his heart to love.
+Indeed, because of his devotion, he is ‘deaf and dumb and blind’, unable to really be content in the games because of his complete devotion.
 The use of polysyndeton gives the poem a sense of confusion, as the poet lists all the follies he is attributed with due to giving all his heart away.

-The rhetorical question that follows this use of polysyndeton emphasises his dismay, unable to believe all he has lost due to loving too much.
+The rhetorical question that follows this use of polysyndeton emphasizes his dismay, unable to believe all he has lost due to loving too much.

 The final line summarises his pain, Yeats ‘gave all his heart and lost’.
 The final rhymed couplet between ‘cost’ and ‘lost link the two words, efficiently outlining exactly what the ‘lost’ has ‘cost’ him.
 It is an incredibly sad moment to end the poem on, the sonnet being more about the tragedy of love that love itself.